Art collection in ancient Rome: Cultural significance

 The objects the Romans liked to collect often had a symbolic purpose.
 Cicero viewed one's material possessions as an extension of oneself.
 Patricians would collect wax figures of their ancestors and use them to decorate their houses and during funeral services.
 Portraits of famous figures would also be collected.
 These artworks were status symbols and were used to showcase moral virtues.
 Collected objects often represented the past and the achievements and identity of Rome.
 Collections were used to convey messages about the collector and Roman society at large.
 Cicero described his political opponent, Verres, as an unvirtuous collector.
 Verres was described as a person obsessed with other's perceptions of himself, and with a lust for art pieces.

 For Roman women, two stereotypes existed: The good, "honourable" women who were associated with "the house, piety and religion", who would only collect objects needed for "the adornments of the house, or religious practices."
 And on the other hand, the "frivolous, vain, time-wasting" women who would acquire "objects of personal adornment" in order to seduce men.
 Sometimes, women used the male population's desires for goods such as citron tables as a defense against accusations of extravagance in pearls.

 Objects and artworks could become expensive and valuable due to the cultural significance attached to them.
 The art market expanded to allow for intentionally collectable goods and art pieces designed to follow cultural and artistic trends.
 Pliny the Elder uses the term insania to describe the populace's affinity for citron tables.
 Despite the name, these "citron" tables were likely actually made of the Tetraclinis tree.
 Pliny also describes how the orator Lucius Crassus had cups so valuable he had never used them.
 He was said to have paid 100,000 sesterces for two of these cups.
 Silverware were common materials to collect, and they were considered a sign of high social status, with one ex-consul spending 70,000 sesterces on a murrhine goblet.
 Other commonly collected materials included jewelry, carpets, books, and furniture.
 Artworks and goods were sold in areas such as the forum.
 Some Romans considered the love of goods and the desire to collect objects to be immoral.
 Agrippa, inspired by one of Cato's speeches, stated that artwork should not be held by private individuals but instead returned to the populace.
-The artist's signature was important for determining the value of an artwork.
-It was equivalent to a modern brand name.
-Forgers would fake signatures to inflate the price of an art piece.
-Merchants would sell goods under the pretense that they belonged to mythological or important cultural figures, such as if they were the clothes of Odysseus.